My Old Man's Place

 My Old Man's Place (also known as Glory Boy or The Old Man's Place) is a 1971 American war drama film directed by Edwin Sherin and starring Arthur Kennedy, Mitchell Ryan, William Devane, Michael Moriarty, and Topo Swope.
 The film was released by Cinerama Releasing Corporation on June 29, 1971.

 Plot

+After serving in Vietnam, two soldiers suffer from severe PTSD.
+They choose to spend a few days at a tranquil property that belonged to one of the men's fathers.
+They are joined by a psychotic sergeant who served tours in Vietnam.
+Strong personality conflicts occur.